Yandex Cloud

 Activate the transferActivate the transfer

-1. Activate the transfer and wait until its status switches to Completed.
+1. Activate the transfer and wait for its status to change to Completed.

 2. Connect to the Managed Service for PostgreSQL target cluster database.